 Many reviewers also complimented the spray restrictor.
 They liked that they weren’t getting their floors or surrounding walls as wet.
 Plus, they enjoyed having more water aimed at them!

 High Sierra also has a good reputation for customer support.
 They’ve even taken the time to respond to comments from previous buyers online.

 This model doesn’t have a turn-off valve.
-The High Sierra 1.8 GPM we’ve recommended below does have that feature, and there’s a 1.5 GPM model for around $50, available here.:
+The High Sierra 1.8 GPM we’ve recommended below does have that feature, and there’s a 1.5 GPM model which costs a little bit more, available here.

 **There’s only one spray function: full.
 It’s nothing fancy to look at.
 Some reviewers even said it’s a bit noisy.

 This versatile option from Speakman is a favorite among major hotel chains.
 The Anystream has also become very popular among buyers who have experienced it at a hotel.
 It’s lightweight, durable, and has a variety of spray settings.
 Plus, it’ll save you 1/5 of your water consumption.
 Previous buyers said it looks and performs far above its price class.
 Bring the hotel to you!